dieghernan/chulapa/docs/collections/_docs/04_layouts.md

 {% include snippets/video.html id="1hXYuWTWVww" provider="youtube" nolazy="true" %}

-If the preview image is not displaying, try setting a lower resolution (see [here](https://stackoverflow.com/a/2068371/7877917)) for possible values).
+On lazy mode, the snippet tries to load the preview from YouTube using the option `maxresdefault`.
+This preview may not be available for a particular video.
+If this is happening to you, try loading another image using another option by using the `video_res` parameter (see [here](https://stackoverflow.com/a/2068371/7877917) for possible values).

 {% raw %}
 ```